TERMS AND CONDITIONS TO HELIOS ED SUBSCRIPTION SERVICES AGREEMENT

 11.2 Notices.
-Any notices, requests or other communications required or permitted to be given hereunder shall be in writing and shall be delivered by hand, by overnight courier, by email or by facsimile transmission (“fax”).
+Any notices, requests or other communications required or permitted to be given hereunder shall be in writing and shall be delivered by hand, by overnight courier, by email or by facsimile.

 11.4 Publicity.
 Company may identify Client as a customer of Company, and may include the name and trademarks of Client on its website and in marketing materials.

 11.5 Assignment.
-No party may assign any of its rights under the Agreement or delegate its performance under the Agreement, whether voluntarily or involuntarily, by merger, consolidation, dissolution, operation of law, or in any other manner, without the prior written consent of the other party.
+No Party may assign any of its rights under the Agreement or delegate its performance under the Agreement without the prior written consent of the other Party.
 Notwithstanding the foregoing, upon notice, Company may assign its rights and delegate its performance under the Agreement, and any licenses granted hereunder, to: (i) any entity that acquires all or substantially all of its assets or substantially all of the assets of that portion of its business that manages the Agreement; (ii) any Affiliate that controls, is controlled by, or is under common control with Company; and (iii) any successor in a merger, acquisition, or reorganization, including any judicial reorganization.